Full-size car

 Full-size car—also known as large car—is a vehicle size class which originated in the United States and is used for cars larger than mid-size cars.
 It is the largest size class for cars.
-In Europe, it is known as E-segment or F-segment.
+In the United Kingdom, this class is referred to as the executive car, while in Europe, it is known as E-segment or F-segment.

-After World War II, the majority of full-size cars have used the sedan and station wagon body styles, however in recent years most full-size cars have been sedans.
-The highest-selling full-size car nameplate is the Chevrolet Impala, sold as a full-size car from 1958 to 1986, 1994 to 1996, and from 2000 to 2020.

 Current definition

 The United States Environmental Protection Agency (EPA) Fuel Economy Regulations for 1977 and Later Model Year (dated July 1996) includes definitions for classes of automobiles.
 Based on the combined passenger and cargo volume, large cars (full-size cars) are defined as having an interior volume index of more than 120 cuft for sedan models, or 160 cuft for station wagons.